Final Fantasy: Unlimited: Production and release

 FF:U was directed by Mahiro Maeda of GONZO and produced by TV Tokyo's Keisuke Iwata, and Square Enix's Kensuke Tanaka.
 Square Enix game designer Akitoshi Kawazu served as base concept planning.
 A series of video games were intended with Kawazu as director.
 Due to a combination of low ratings and the financial failure of Final Fantasy: The Spirits Within, the anime series's planned 52-episode run was cut to 25, leaving the story unfinished.
 FF:U aired on TV Tokyo's Network 6 on weekly on Tuesday 6:30PM starting on October 2, 2001.
 Japan released the series for home media via DVD and divided it into nine separate releases, known as "Phases".
 ADV Films picked up the series for North America and United Kingdom on May 1, 2003.
-The North American complete boxset re-arranges the series into five discs of five episodes each, titled "Phase 1" through "Phase 5."
-The European released the complete boxset retains the seven discs as released singularly.
+The North American complete boxset re-arranges the series into five discs of five episodes each, titled "Phase 1" through "Phase 5".
+A European complete boxset retains the seven discs as released singularly.
 Both were released by A.D.V.
 Films.
 A promotional DVD titled Final Fantasy: Unlimited Prologue Phase.0 was released containing the history of Final Fantasy, the production history of FF:U and interviews with the cast.
 It was released on January 30, 2002.